theFest/theFest/README.md

 ---

 ### 😄 Current interests and activities
-👩‍💻 Currently working on topics of Security\
+👩‍💻 Currently working on various topics\
 🧠 I'm currently learning DevSecOps\
 👯‍♀️ Looking to collaborate on various topics\
 🤔 I'm looking for help with big project\